 This is a guest post from Nancy, from the former blog Surviving and Thriving on Pennies.

-Most people think you need to invest a lot to start a garden but that’s not true.
+When most people are thinking about how to start a garden they think you need to invest a lot of money, but that’s not true.
 I grew up gardening with my grandmother but when I started my own family I literally had to start from scratch.

 Over the years I have learned ways to get around buying anything and doing most things myself.
 Here are a few tips to help you get on your own journey to gardening.